 The team, led by Dr. Stuart Mangles and Professor Rose, looked around the world for a suitable laser system, but found the most suitable close to home: the Gemini laser at the STFC Rutherford Appleton Laboratory’s Central Laser Facility near Oxford.

 If they are successful, they will detect positrons, but they will have to undertake a careful analysis of the data before those positrons can be confirmed as originating from the Breit-Wheeler process and not from other background processes, proving the success of turning light into matter.

-Some of the detectors the team will use come from CERN, and the team are hoping to use a network of schools students to help them analyse the data through the Institute for Research in Schools, of which Professor Rose was one of the founders.
+Some of the detectors the team will use come from CERN, and the team are hoping to use a network of school students to help them analyze the data through the Institute for Research in Schools, of which Professor Rose was one of the founders.

 Be the first to comment on "Experiment Running To Turn Light Into Matter"